 Tisu Mhinduro!
-Summer Camp
+Camp Recap!

-Join us as we learn the epic tales of our Mhondoro - Great Ancestors - Tovera, Mambiri, Murenga, Nehanda and Chaminuka; keeping in mind that we are all great ancestors-in-training.
+We learned the epic tales of our Mhondoro - Great Ancestors - Tovera, Mambiri, Murenga, Nehanda and Chaminuka; keeping in mind that we are all great ancestors-in-training.

 TISU MHINDURO!
 TISU MHONDORO!

 The Zimbabwe KIDS Summer Camp is a virtual, educational experience created for children ages 5-10 globally.

 Our mission is to educate every Zimbabwean child by 2025, through our signature Liberated Curriculum.